cloud-gov/federalist.18f.gov/pages/about-federalist/why-use-federalist.md

 ## Why static websites?

-Federalist generates static websites instead of using a more complex content management system (CMS) like Drupal or Wordpress.
+Federalist generates static websites instead of using a more complex content management system (CMS) like Drupal or WordPress.
 There are several advantages to static websites:

 - **Less complexity and vulnerability:** Avoiding the use of a traditional CMS means avoiding problems like maintaining dynamic server applications (no PHP or Apache / IIS) in addition to database scaling and redundancy.
 Production-level static sites generally require one simple static file server or service as opposed to dozens.
 This means that the whole website is easier to maintain and has fewer vulnerabilities.